 The mid-1950s saw the start of another new housing boom in Orangeville.
 At that time, Glen saw the opportunity to go into the home heating oil business.

-That was the start of a successful new business.
-The Bryan’s garage was sold and the fuel business relocated to 108 Mill Street, where it was operated from a small office near the old grain elevator on site.
-In 1966 they moved to 42 Green Street.
+Oil was the start of a successful new business.
+The Bryan’s Garage was sold and the fuel business relocated to 108 Mill Street, where it was operated from a small office near the old grain elevator on site.
+In 1966 the business moved to 42 Green Street.

 In the 1960s, third party contractors performed almost all heating service and installation work.
 In order to provide a superior service, Bryan’s Fuel began to offer service and installation.
-A modest beginning the heating, ventilation and air conditioning business has grown to be a significant portion of the total operation.
+Although a modest beginning, the heating, ventilation and air conditioning business has grown to be a significant portion of the total operation.

 In 1988, Greg and Roy Bryan purchased Bryan’s Fuel from their father Glen, and ten years later moved to their present location at 400 Richardson Road, on the corner of C Line.